yoctoproject/poky/documentation/ref-manual/ref-terms.rst

       Arbitrary groups of software Recipes.
 You use package groups to hold recipes that, when built, usually accomplish a single task.
-For example, a package group could contain the recipes for a company’s proprietary or value-add software.
+For example, a package group could contain the recipes for a company's proprietary or value-add software.
 Or, the package group could contain the recipes that enable graphics.
 A package group is really just another recipe.
 Because package group files are recipes, they end with the ``.bb`` filename extension.